 This course focuses on algebraic and numerical skills in a context of applications and problem-solving to prepare students for Statistics.
-Topics will include quantitative relationships, patterning and algebraic reasoning, functional reasoning, probabilistic and statistical reasoning, incorporating quantitative communication skills and technology.
+Topics will include quantitative relationships, patterning and algebraic reasoning, functional reasoning, incorporating probabilistic and statistical reasoning, quantitative communication skills and technology.
+This course is not transferable and does not count toward the completion of degree, major, or graduation requirement.